Kuang Si Falls: A Perfect Day Trip from Luang Prabang

 Before we did any swimming in the delicious milky blue waters though, we headed over for the customary shot with the falls.

-The beautiful waters reminded me of my bungee jump into the meandering river of Kawaurau Gorge, and the many resplendent waterfalls of New Zealand.
+The beautiful waters reminded me of my bungy jump into the turquoise river of Kawarau Gorge, and the many resplendent waterfalls of New Zealand.

 Several informational boards detailed the origins and myths surrounding the falls and the reasons for the colour of its water.